Malahide: Tennis

-There are two tennis clubs in the area: Malahide Lawn Tennis & Croquet Club, founded in 1879, is one of the oldest tennis clubs in Ireland.
+There are two tennis clubs in the area.
+The first, Malahide Lawn Tennis & Croquet Club, was founded in 1879 and is one of the oldest tennis clubs in Ireland.
 The club is situated in the centre of Malahide village, overlooking the outer Broadmeadow estuary.
 Grove Lawn Tennis Club is a grass court tennis club.

 Gaelic games

 St Sylvesters is the local Gaelic Athletic Association club.
 The club was founded in 1903 and last won the Dublin Men's Senior Football Championship in 1996.
-The club plays hurling, camogie and Men's and Women's Gaelic football.
-In 1996, they became the only Fingal to win the Dublin Senior Football championship when under former Galway midfielder, Brian Talty, they defeated Erins Isle in the final.
+The club plays hurling, camogie and men's and women's Gaelic football.
+In 1996, they became the only Fingal club to win the Dublin Senior Football championship when they defeated Erins Isle in the final.

 Golf

 Malahide Golf Club opened in 1892, moving to a new location in 1990.
-It has a 2-storey clubhouse completed in May 1990, with 1,000 square metres (10,000 sq. ft.), including bars, a restaurant, a conference room and a snooker room.
-The 17th is a notoriously difficult hole known to locals as "Cromwell's Delight", due to its narrow fairways and dominant bunkers.
+Its clubhouse, completed in May 1990, has bars, a restaurant and a conference room.
+The club's 17th hole, which is "notoriously difficult", is known locally as "Cromwell's Delight".